tylercamp/palcalc/README.md

 - Show preview of involved pals, num wild pals, etc. in solver results list
 - Performance options (max threads)
 - Separate list of "Required traits" and "Optional traits" for target pal
+- Show more solver result paths
+  - There can be multiple paths to the same target or intermediate with the same final effort, but with differing number of breeding steps and wild pals involved
+  - There are even more options if we support "optional" traits for target pal
 - Solver optimizations
+  - Should try to implement [graph-based algorithm described by /u/Somebody_Call911](https://www.reddit.com/r/Palworld/comments/1c3aqlp/comment/kzgsqkr/)
+  - My current algorithm works but is not optimal in complexity
+- Allow filtering of which wild pals may be included
 - Update PalDB reference data for recent game updates
+  - Figure out reliable process for updating DB.json with latest pal + trait info (where can I find a frequently-updated source of all required info?)
 - General UI/UX improvements
 - ~~Notify when a pal involved in a breeding path is no longer available in the source save~~ (WONTFIX - too annoying)